Tile School: 5 things You Should Ask Your Tile Installer

 Jen Pinkston's perfectly installed straight set bathroom below illustrates a job well done.
 Clean cuts, careful planning and placing makes for the best results.

-Tile Shown: 2x8s in Flagstone and Sugar
+Tile Shown: 2x8s in Flagstone and Calcite

 2. What materials are they planning on using?

 It is important that you follow rules when installing tile.
 Depending on the material of tile, where it is being installed, as well as what type of grout is being used can all affect how the installation will be executed.
-For example, if you have chosen to use a light colored tile paired with a darker grout, make sure your installer knows to use spacers and grout release to avoid staining (more on that here).
+For example, if you have chosen to use a light-colored tile paired with a darker grout, make sure your installer knows to use spacers and grout release to avoid staining (more on that here).

 3. Ask to do a Dry-lay.

-Tile Shown: Pickets in a braided pattern; this is example of a pattern that would benefit from a dry-lay.
+Tile Shown: Pickets in a braided pattern; this is an example of a pattern that would benefit from a dry-lay.